 Once In A Blue Moon (or Blue Moon for short) is the cooler version.
 It ranges from a striking and rich purple and blue into a plum and softer lighter tones of aqua and then circles around to the purples and blues again.

 And you know, a blue moon happens when there are 13 moons in a year so two full moons in a month.
 So it is a perfect name. :-)

 Here we have the colorway shows with the skeins all lined up.

 Harvest Moon is a warmer colorway.
 Here you have blue-violets and eggplant going into more plummy tone and then additonal warmth of gold and greens moving back into aquas and eggplants.

 For this one, today I only have one photo -- showing the colorway lined up.
 Again, the gold stellina is not showing in this picture.

 And btw, you can start your knitting at any of the skeins, anyplace in the colorway.
 Which is pretty wonderful, yes?

 Alas, I know this is unusual for us.
-But we really decided that with the Stellina, the beads would be "gilding the lily".
+But we really decided that for this design, especially when knit in Luna with its silver threads, the beads would be "gilding the lily".

 If you would prefer a printed copy or a PDF via email, please select that option via the "Pattern" drop-down menu.
 The PDF file will be emailed right before your kit is shipped.

-Please note that there are two drop-down menus to be set before you check out.
-The "Color" one is for the colorway of your shawl.
-And the "Pattern" one is for the form that you would like your pattern to come in.
+Please note that there are three drop-down menus to be set before you check out.
+The "Color" one is for the colorway of your shawl, the "Yarn" one is for your yarn selection and the "Pattern" one is for the form that you would like your pattern to come in.